- Home

 Events

-Grant County Solid Waste offers Household Hazardous Waste Collection events two or three times a year.
-These events are held on Saturdays in the spring and fall and are for household-generated waste only.
-Most events are held in Moses Lake and Ephrata.
+Grant County Solid Waste offers Household Hazardous Waste Collection events several times per year.
+These events are usually held on Fridays and Saturdays in the spring and fall and are for household generated waste only.
+Larger events are usually held in Moses Lake and Ephrata on Saturdays while a smaller event may be held the day before at another community.
 Because funding for these events is provided through a grant from the Department of Ecology and from Grant County Solid Waste tipping fees, there is no additional cost for residents to participate.
 Residents who bring items that are not accepted at an event will be assisted in finding other disposal options.

 Precautions